resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 If your endpoint does not rely on other microservices, and you don't rely on or can spoof the user data provided by Control Tower, you can set the `CT_REGISTER_MODE` environment variable to a value other than `auto` to disable the automatic registration on startup, thus removing the dependency on Control Tower.
 However, this is not recommended, as using Control Tower will have your development environment resemble the production setup, thus potentially highlighting any issues you may otherwise miss.

 To set up Control Tower, follow these same instructions, as the process is the same as for any nodejs microservice.

+**A note on dependencies**

+Due to a recent infrastructure migration, some `README` files may mention old dependencies that have since been replaced with newer equivalents.
+Here are the old dependencies you may find, and their newer equivalent:

+- Elasticsearch 5: it has seen been replaced by AWS Elasticsearch Service (based on Elasticsearch 7), which is based on [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).

 #### Configuration